-Under the supervision of the College's Deans, Department Chairs plan program curricula with faculty involvement, and determine the appropriate number of instructional hours for every course/program and the amount of work/preparation outside of class students need to complete their study.
+Under the supervision of the VP for Academic Affairs, Dean of General Education, and Dean of Academic Affairs (collectively, the Curricular Review Committee) the Department Chairs plan program curricula with faculty involvement, and determine the appropriate number of instructional hours for every course/program and the amount of work/preparation outside of class students need to complete their study.

-The College Deans, and Department Chairs assign the appropriate credits for each course and program, based on the credit/hour formula designated above.
-In addition, the Associate Dean of Institutional Accreditation, Associate Dean for Academic Affairs and Registrar review the Florida Commission for Independent Education guidelines routinely to ensure that the New York Film Academy is complying with regulations.
+The Curricular Review Committee and Department Chairs assign the appropriate credits for each course and program, based on the credit/hour formula designated above.
+In addition, the Curricular Review Committee reviews WSCUC, NASAD and BPPE guidelines routinely to ensure that the New York Film Academy is complying with regulations.

-These credit/hour designations are reviewed

-with the Scheduling Department, where the above officers ensure that the appropriate semester and course length, number of class sessions and duration of class sessions are consistent in the course catalog and students' academic schedules
+These credit/hour designations are reviewed with the Scheduling Department, where the above officers ensure that the appropriate semester and course length, number of class sessions and duration of class sessions are consistent in the course catalog and students' academic schedules.